Spirit Rising Foundation Summer Solstice Yoga Camp

 Shiva Singh Khalsa is the President & Chief Executive Officer of the Spirit Rising Foundation.
-Shiva Singh’s parents were first generation immigrants who left him with a wealth of spiritual lessons.
+Shiva Singh’s parents were first-generation immigrants who left him with a wealth of spiritual lessons.
 In a Bible found 5 years after his passing, his father had written a message to him which said “Never hesitate to go to the aid of the unfortunate for fear of ingratitude.”

 In 1971, after some Hatha yoga practice, he was introduced to Kundalini Yoga.
 It made profound changes in his lifestyle, not least of which was to manage frequent grande mal seizures without medication through meditation, yoga and diet.
 It was this and the magnificent community that was blossoming around the teachings of Yogi Bhajan that saw him make a conscious commitment to this path in 1973.
 Often asked why he embraced the Sikh faith, he answers that he unknowingly treasured the Sikh values, and when it was placed before him he realized it was “all he’d ever wanted”.
 He was ordained a Singh Sahib, Minister of Sikh Dharma in 1983 and has served the Sikh community in a variety of ways.

-Shiva Singh has received many honors and awards for his work in service to communities as an AIDS activist, as a foremost advocate for South Asian elderly and especially those neglected and abused and his work with preventing domestic violence against women.
+Shiva Singh has received many honors and awards for his work in service to communities as an AIDS activist, as a foremost advocate for the South Asian elderly especially those neglected and abused and his work with preventing domestic violence against women.

 He is on the staff that organizes the annual Summer Solstice Yoga Camp in New Mexico which attracts 1800 serious seekers each year to the high desert mountains for transformation and renewal.
-In 2002, he was honored for his years of service by Yogi Bhajan.
+In 2002, he was honoured for his years of service by Yogi Bhajan.